 Spousal support is financial support given by the payor to the recipient.
-Spousal support seeks to prevent situations where the high income earner is allowed to continue to enjoy his or her standard of living after the separation, while the lower income earner’s standard of living takes a drastic decline.
+Spousal support seeks to prevent situations where the high-income earner can continue to enjoy their standard of living after the separation.
+In contrast, the lower-income earner’s standard of living takes a drastic decline.

 Determination of Quantum of Spousal Support

-The level of uncertainty in determining fair amounts of spousal support, and the inconsistency of the courts in their orders have prompted a number of scholars to produce the ‘Spousal Support Advisory Guidelines’ (the SSAGs).
+The level of uncertainty in determining fair amounts of spousal support and the inconsistency of the courts in their orders have prompted several scholars to produce the “Spousal Support Advisory Guidelines” (the SSAGs).
 Though much more complex than the Child Support Guidelines, the SSAGs provide spousal support ranges for spousal support awards.

-Generally speaking, basic data is entered into software widely used by family law practitioners.
+Generally, basic data is entered into software widely used by family law practitioners.
 This data includes the parties’ ages on the date of separation, the number of children of the relationship, and the parties’ incomes.
-This data will then produce, spousal support ranges – low, medium and high.
+This data will then produce spousal support ranges – low, medium, and high.

 Entitlement of Support, Ability to Pay and Duration of Support